Samsung Releases Maintenance Mode, A New Feature To Hide Your Personal Information From Prying Eyes

-Samsung Electronics today begins the global rollout1 of Maintenance Mode, a new privacy feature coming to select Samsung Galaxy devices, following a successful pilot program in Korea and initial launch in China.
-Maintenance Mode can relieve user anxiety that comes with giving a personal device to someone for repairs, by letting users block access to their personal information, such as their photos, messages or contacts.
+Samsung Electronics today began the global rollout of Maintenance Mode, a new privacy feature coming to select Samsung Galaxy devices, following a successful pilot program in Korea and an initial launch in China.
+Maintenance Mode can relieve user anxiety that comes with giving a personal device to someone for repairs by letting users block access to their personal information, such as their photos, messages, or contacts.

-Maintenance Mode is a way of creating a separate user account when you hand in your device to be repaired so they can operate core functions without being able to access to any of your private information.
-All the user needs to do is select Maintenance Mode in the “Battery and device care” menu within “Settings” and reboot their smartphone.
-As soon as it’s rebooted, all their personal information including their photos, documents and messages will be restricted.2
+Maintenance Mode is a way of creating a separate user account when you hand in your device to be repaired so they can operate core functions without being able to access any of your private information.
+All the user needs to do is select Maintenance Mode in the “Battery and Device Care” menu within “Settings” and reboot their smartphone.
+As soon as it’s rebooted, all their personal information, including their photos, documents, and messages, will be restricted.2

 Maintenance Mode was successfully trialed on the Galaxy S21 series in Korea in July and then launched in China in September 2022.
 It launches globally today, gradually rolling out over the next few months on select models running One UI 5.
 The rollout will continue throughout 2023, with availability expanding to more Galaxy devices.
 Stay tuned for more information on local availability.

 1 Availability may vary by market and model.
-Maintenance Mode is available on selected Samsung Galaxy devices running One UI 5 or later versions, including Galaxy S21 and S22 series.
-Timing of availability may vary by market, model and network provider.
+Maintenance Mode is available on selected Samsung Galaxy devices running One UI 5 or later versions, including the Galaxy S21 and S22 series.
+The timing of availability may vary by market, model, and network provider.

 As a precautionary measure, users are encouraged to back up any personal data before activating Maintenance Mode.